-1. Click the Export button under the player area to open the export settings window.
+1. Click the Export button in the bottom right-hand corner of the Editor to open the export settings window.

 - 2. Click on the Save Audio File tab in the left part of the Export window. - 3.
 Select the format you'd like to save the audio in.